haveno-dex/haveno-docs/docs/users/dos_protection.md

 ---

-## Configuration Example
+## Default Configuration

-The following baseline configuration mitigates known attack vectors and provides a resilient starting point for users:
+Haveno is pre-configured with the following baseline settings to mitigate known attack vectors.
+These values are applied by default and only need to be specified if you wish to override them:

 ```bash
 --hiddenServiceParams="PoWDefensesEnabled=1,PoWQueueRate=10,PoWQueueBurst=100" \